Reds vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Reds vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Shohei Ohtani and Spencer Steer will look to continue their recent offensive production when the Los Angeles Angels and Cincinnati Reds meet at Angel Stadium of Anaheim on Tuesday, at 9:38 PM ET.
+TJ Friedl and the Cincinnati Reds will take the field on Wednesday at Angel Stadium of Anaheim against Shohei Ohtani, who gets the start for the Los Angeles Angels.
+First pitch is at 4:07 PM ET.

-The Angels are favored in this one, at -145, while the underdog Reds have +120 odds to win.
-The matchup's over/under is set at 9 runs.
+The Angels are the favorite in this one, at -165, while the underdog Reds have +140 odds to play spoiler.
+The over/under is 8 runs for this game.

 Rep your team with officially licensed Reds gear!
 Head to Fanatics to find jerseys, shirts, and much more.